 '''

 Dealer: West

 Vulnerable: E-W

 North

 Clubs: Q J 8 4 3

 Diamonds: K T 4

 Hearts: K J 9

-Spades: K 7
+Spades: K

 West

 East

 Clubs: T 6 2

 Clubs: 5

 Diamonds: A 5 3 2

 Diamonds: 9 8 7 6

 Hearts: 8 6 2

 Hearts: Q 5 3

 Spades: Q 6 2

 Spades: A J 9 4 3

 South

 Clubs: A K 9 7

 Diamonds: Q J

 Hearts: A T 7 4

 Spades: T 8 5

 South

 West

 North

 East

 Pass

 1D

 Pass

-1H

 2C

+1 H

 Pass

 Pass

 3NT

 Pass

 4C

 Pass

 4H

 Pass

 Pass

 Pass

 4H Nonvul - South

 Making Exact

-Score: 420

 '''

 Nearly all human players would not be able to match this result on this hand, as it is generally a bad idea to play with a trump suit where the partnership holds fewer than eight cards.
 However, the program gathered enough information to conclude that it was more likely that the partnership would have no spade stopper than it was that they would loss many tricks for playing in a short trump fit, and made the unorthodox choice of four hearts as its contract, which yields the best result possible against opponents of any reasonable skill level.
-In short, by using common bidding conventions the agents can perform at a very high level.
-The future addition of more such conventions would be a simple way to improve the agent's bidding quality further.
-A further step beyond that would be for the agent's to have the capability to train together to inductively produce their own conventions, automating this process and potentially yielding interesting conventions for use by human bridge players.
+In short, by using common bidding conventions the agents can perform at very much elevated level.